Skip to main content

 Flora Ecosystems

 The northern, Atlantic-facing slopes of the Picos support exceptionally lush vegetation, thanks to the high rainfall from Atlantic weather systems.
 Beech (Fagus sylvatica) and sessile oak (Quercus petraea) forest dominate the valley sides.
-The alpine zone above 1,800 meters features limestone grassland (cervunal) with mat grass (Nardus stricta), diverse orchids, and numerous Cantabrian endemic plants.
+The alpine zone above 1,800 metres features limestone grassland (cervunal) with mat grass (Nardus stricta), diverse orchids, and numerous Cantabrian endemic plants.
 The karst terrain creates a mosaic of habitats, with some cliff faces supporting heat-loving Mediterranean species while adjacent, shadier walls support Arctic-Alpine relict plants.
 The park contains over 1,500 plant species including numerous Cantabrian endemics.

 Geology